 Even if you don’t use the entire Speaking of Speech book, it’ll give you a good framework on which to base your classes, particularly if you’ve never taught public speaking before.
-Even in classes that are not dedicated entirely to public speaking or presentations, but which fall under the general umbrella of “conversation” or “whatever you want to teach,” I’ll often slip in some public speaking and presentations using Speaking of Speech.
+Even in English classes that are not dedicated entirely to public speaking or presentations, but which fall under the general umbrella of “conversation” or “whatever you want to teach,” I’ll often slip in some public speaking and presentations using Speaking of Speech.

 Where can I Buy Speaking of Speech?

 Speaking of Speech isn’t easy to find in bookstores, particularly outside of Asia.
 The best place to check is if you have a contact with Macmillan.
 My university bookstore was able to order in books through them for my students.
 The next best place to check is on Amazon:

 Public Speaking for ESL Students: 4 Reasons Why

 Public Speaking is a concrete set of skills that students can hold onto and use at a later date.
 Think job interviews, in other courses, or on the job.